UN-OCHA/hid-api/README.md

 Policies provide access control for the controller methods.

 * AuthPolicy: defines policies to determine if a user is authenticated and if a user is an administrator or not
-* ServicePolicy: determines if a user can create/update/destroy a service or if he can subscribe/unsubscribe to/from a service
 * UserPolicy: determines if a user can access controller methods of UserController

 ## Services